benzittlau/ece-hackathon-intro-to-git/slides.md

 ## View our commit
-We can now see our committed change
+We can now see our committed change under "History"

 ![View our commit](img/view_commit.jpg)